petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/defining-object-actions.md

 Once created, the action is active and triggered according to your configuration.

-If desired, you can deactivate an action by going to its *Basic Info* tab, toggling the *Active* switch, and clicking *Save*.
+You can deactivate an action from its *Basic Info* tab.
+Toggle the *Active* switch and click *Save*.

 ![Toggle the Active switch to deactivate the action.](./defining-object-actions/images/05.png)